John Marshall (Kansas judge)

-John Marshall (April 11, 1858 – March 25, 1931) was a justice of the Kansas Supreme Court from January 11, 1915 to March 25, 1931.
+John Marshall (April 11, 1858 – March 25, 1931) was a justice of the Kansas Supreme Court from January 11, 1915, to March 25, 1931.

 Life and education

-Marshall was born April 11, 1858 in Logansport, Indiana, the son of Humphrey Marshall and Margaret Marshall (nee Rice).
+Marshall was born April 11, 1858, in Logansport, Indiana, the son of Humphrey Marshall and Margaret Marshall (née Rice).

 The family then moved to Kansas in 1870, the state John would spend the rest of his life in.

 He started his education in the Independence school district, while living in Grenola the place where his mother died while he was young and her grave is located.

 His father then moved back to Indiana but John stayed and lived with neighbors.

 He acquired much of his education being self-taught, before going on to spend two years at Kansas State University where he graduated with high honors even though he suffered a severe measles attack during his education.

 He qualified as a teacher holding a first grade teacher's certificate.

 After University he returned to Elk county and married Addie Jenks of Mound Branch in 1882.

-He served as a member of the school board of Howard, Kansas for several years.
+He served as a member of the school board of Howard, Kansas, for several years.

 He was profoundly religious and it was said that he feared God and no one else.

 Starting December 1915 he gave a series of addresses to the Second Presbyterian Church, in North Topeka, starting with "Am I a Jonah?"